Brain and Body After 70

 What the Researchers Studied

-The review analyzed clinical trials where adults took curcumin supplements for at least several weeks.
+The review analyzed clinical trials where adults took curcumin supplements for several weeks.
 Researchers focused on global cognitive function—an overall measure of memory, attention, processing, and mental clarity.
 They also examined how dose, duration, age, and ethnicity influenced results.

 What the Study Found